webplatform/docs/guides/html_text/index.md

 {{Page_Title|HTML text}}
 {{Flags
 |State=Almost Ready
-|Editorial notes=Need to remove compatibility table; Fix minor bugs in comments
+|Editorial notes=undergoing final edit 9/30/14 dag
 |Checked_Out=No
 }}
-{{Byline}}
+{{Byline
+|Name=
+|URL=
+|Published=
+}}
 {{Summary_Section|This article talks about some of the most common elements used when marking up textual content using HTML.}}
 {{Guide
 |Content=== Introduction ==

-In this article we will take you through the basics of using HTML to markup the content within the body of your document.
+In this article we will take you through the basics of using HTML to mark up the content within the body of your document.

-We will look at general structural elements such as headings and paragraphs and embedding quotes and code.
-After that we will look at inline content, such as short quotes and emphasis, and finish with a quick examination of old-fashioned presentational content.
+We will first look at general structural elements such as headings and paragraphs, and how to embed long quotes and code.
+After that we will look at inline content, such as short quotes and emphasis, and finish with a quick examination of old-fashioned presentational markup.

-== Space—the final frontier ==
+== Space &mdash; the final frontier ==

-An important point to cover before we start to discuss text, though, is that of space, specifically the space between words.
-When writing HTML, the source document will contain what is termed “white space” — the characters in the file that serve to separate text.
-An actual space character, as you would get when you hit the Spacebar on the keyboard is the most common, but there are others such as the Tab character and the marker between two separate lines in a document (called a carriage return or new line).
+Before we discuss text, we should discuss the space between the text.
+HTML documents contain non-printing characters known as ''white space'' that separate text.
+The regular space character (space bar on a keyboard) is the most common, but there are others such as the tab character and the carriage return (or new line) character.

-In HTML, multiple occurrences of these characters are (almost) always treated as a single space character.
-For example:
+In HTML, multiple occurrences of these characters are almost always treated as a single space character.
+Consider this source code:

 <syntaxhighlight lang="html5"><h3>In   the
                 beginning</h3></syntaxhighlight>

-would be interpreted by a web browser to be equivalent to:
+It would be interpreted by a web browser to be equivalent to:

 <syntaxhighlight lang="html5"><h3>In the beginning</h3></syntaxhighlight>

-The only place where this is not the case is in the <code>&lt;pre&gt;</code> element, which is discussed in detail later in this article.
+The only time this is not the case is when the <code>&lt;pre&gt;</code> element is used, which we will discuss later in this article.

+White space compression
-This can be a source of confusion for first-time authors of an HTML document, who may try to pad out text with extra spaces to achieve a desired indentation, to get more spacing after the period between sentences or to introduce more vertical space between paragraphs.
+can be a source of confusion for novice HTML authors, who may try to pad out text with extra spaces to achieve a desired indentation, to get more spacing after the period between sentences, or to introduce more vertical space between paragraphs.
+Remember, HTML is a content language, not a style language;
-Influencing the visual layout of your documents is not something to be done in the HTML source, and is instead achieved via CSS.
+visual layout should not
+be attempted in the HTML source, and should instead be achieved via CSS.

-== Block level elements ==
+== Block elements ==

+''Block elements'' are those that create a line break before and after the element.
-In this section we will go through the syntax and usage of the common block level elements used to format text.
+In this section we will look at the syntax and usage of some common block elements.

 === Page section headings ===

 Each part of your web content should be introduced by an appropriate heading.

-HTML defines six levels of heading, <code>&lt;h1&gt;</code>, <code>&lt;h2&gt;</code>, <code>&lt;h3&gt;</code>, <code>&lt;h4&gt;</code>, <code>&lt;h5&gt;</code>, and
+HTML defines six heading levels: <code>&lt;h1&gt;</code>, <code>&lt;h2&gt;</code>, <code>&lt;h3&gt;</code>, <code>&lt;h4&gt;</code>, <code>&lt;h5&gt;</code>, and
 <code>&lt;h6&gt;</code> (from the highest importance to the lowest).
 Generally speaking,
 the <code>&lt;h1&gt;</code> would be the main heading of the entire page and introduce everything. <code>&lt;h2&gt;</code> is then used to break the page up into sections,
 <code>&lt;h3&gt;</code> the sub-sections, and so on.

-It is important to use the heading levels to describe the document in terms of section, sub-section, sub-sub-section as this makes the [http://www.accessibilitytips.com/2008/03/10/avoid-skipping-header-levels/ document more understandable to screen readers] and to automated processes (like Google’s indexing bots).
+It is important to use the heading levels to describe the document hierarchically, and to not skip or incorrectly nest different levels, as this makes the document more understandable to screen readers and to automated processes like indexing bots.
+See [http://www.accessibilitytips.com/2008/03/10/avoid-skipping-header-levels/ this article] for more information.

-A good example of a header structure, using this article as a template, would look like this:
+A good example of a header structure, using this article as a template, might look like this:

 <syntaxhighlight lang="html5"><h1>Marking up textual content in HTML</h1>
 <h2>Introduction</h2>
-<h2>Space — the final frontier</h2>
+<h2>Space &mdash; the final frontier</h2>
-<h2>Block level elements</h2>
+<h2>Block elements</h2>
 <h3>Page section headings</h3>
 <h3>Generic paragraphs</h3>
 <h3>Quoting other sources</h3>
 <h3>Preformatted text</h3>
 <h2>Inline elements</h2>

-[…and so on…]</syntaxhighlight>
+[...and so on...]</syntaxhighlight>

 === Generic paragraphs ===

-The paragraph is the building block of most documents.
-In HTML a paragraph is represented by the <code>&lt;p&gt;</code> element, which takes no special attributes.
+The ''paragraph'' is the primary building block of most documents.
+In HTML a paragraph is represented by the <code>&lt;p&gt;</code> element.
 For example:

 <syntaxhighlight lang="html5"><p>This is a very short paragraph.
 It only has two sentences.</p></syntaxhighlight>

-A paragraph can contain just one sentence, but taking the literary meaning, further, you cannot really call two words a paragraph.
-There is however no more suitable semantic element for marking up just two words of prose, so stick to the humble <code>&lt;p&gt;</code> element even in these cases.
-If it is in fact a list item, heading, link, or similar there will be a more suitable element available.
+A paragraph can contain any amount of text, from a single character to thousands of words, but is typically used in the standard literary sense to contain one to a few sentences.
+However, there's no need to overuse <code>&lt;p&gt;</code>; if the content is actually a list, heading, link, or other specific type of content, there are many suitable elements available.

 === Quoting other sources ===

-Very often articles, blog posts, and reference documents will quote another document in whole or in part.
-In HTML, this is marked up using the <code>&lt;blockquote&gt;</code> element for lengthy quotations, such as entire sentences, paragraphs, lists, etc.
+Articles, blog posts, and reference documents will often quote sections of text from another document, called a ''block quote''.
+In HTML, this is marked up
+using the <code>&lt;blockquote&gt;</code> element for lengthy quotations, such as entire sentences, paragraphs, lists, etc.

+While, technically,
+a <code>&lt;blockquote&gt;</code> element can contain text, it is bad practice, and will probably cause your code to not validate.
-A <code>&lt;blockquote&gt;</code> element cannot contain text, but must instead have another block level element inside it.
-You should use the same block level element as was used in the original source you are quoting.
-If you are quoting a paragraph of text, use a paragraph; when quoting a list of items, use the elements for lists; and so on.
+Instead, you should nest other elements inside it.
+When quoting from another source, you should use the same type of elements: when quoting a paragraph of text, use a paragraph tag; when quoting a list of items, use the list tags; and so on.

-If the quote comes from another web page, you can indicate this using the <code>cite</code> attribute, like so:
+If you want, you can indicate the source of the quote using the <code>cite</code> attribute, like this:

 <syntaxhighlight lang="html5"><p>HTML 4.01 is the only version of HTML that you should use
-when creating a new web page, as, according to the specification:</p>
+when creating a new web page, according to the specification:</p>
 <blockquote cite="http://www.w3.org/TR/html401/">
 <p>This document obsoletes previous versions of HTML 4.0,